'I Don't Fear It': The Seahawks Are Russell Wilson's Team, but Is He Enough?

 After Sunday's final incompletion in a 36-31 loss to the Rams, he simply clapped his hands again.

-It's strange.
+It's always a strange sight.
 In moments that should demoralize him, Wilson is stone cold.
 His reasoning is simple: He knows how much he works.
 He knows he'll thrust himself right back into that moment.
 Again.
 Again.
 And again.
 Redemption, to him, is always around the corner.

 "The tough moments build you up for the next good moment," Wilson says.
 "And I think the same thing as a team.
 It's not supposed to be easy.
 It's supposed to be battle-tested.
 Those are the things that build you up as a team.
 And that's the thing we've been able to do.